 This political season has been the ugliest of our lifetime, and our constant attachment to social media means being constantly connected to the stresses of it.
 Do we try to fix it, one comment at a time?
 Or do we untether ourselves from it, cut our losses, and let the past take its rightful place behind us?

-I have seen several people use their Facebook updates to place ultimatums upon the behavior of others, stating that those supporting Donald Trump in the election should unfriend them.
+I have seen several people use their Facebook updates to place ultimatums upon the behavior of others, stating those supporting Donald Trump should unfriend them.
 And they mean it.
 Life is too short for the suffering of fools.

 The fact is, those we disagree with we have always disagreed with, but other conversations have largely kept us from confronting it.
 Or perhaps, we were willing to overlook it for the greater good, finding instead common ground to stand with one another.
 People are not suddenly racist, misogynistic, xenophobic and homophobic.
-That has happened in real time, not unlike the gradual mutations of a middle school bully, formed in fear and feeling forced to stay there.
+That has happened in real time.
 It has happened in the corner of our eye, laughing loudly in flocks and mobs, and us never minding, distracted as we were by shiny things and endless streams, the memes we build a dream on.

 Some things may not be worth saving, and that includes friendships.
 Thank you for trying, Facebook.